-How Much does it Cost to Move to Denmark from the UK?
+How Much Does It Cost to Move to Denmark From the UK?

 How to Move to Denmark: A Checklist

 This may be a sore spot for some, but unfortunately moving your car to Denmark is complicated and expensive.
 Moreover, most people in Denmark choose not to own a car as tax is so high, exceeding the cost of the car, be prepared for that expense.

 However, if you and your car are inseparable, we understand.
 Just take note that there is a mandatory registration process to complete within two weeks of your arrival.
 Find out more at FYI Denmark.

 If you have adorable, furry friends that you would like to come with you to Denmark, then heed our advice; in order to move your pet to Denmark, you will need to ensure a few criteria are fulfilled, ensure your pet has: